Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach

 In this work, we propose a hybrid CNN-RF model for GW detection, designed to classify GW signals, noise, and glitches.
-The model integrates a pre-trained CNN-based feature extractor with a RF classifier, enhanced by four interpretable hand-crafted features derived from the final convolutional layer of the CNN.
+The model integrates a pre-trained CNN-based feature extractor with a RF classifier, enhanced by four interpretable handcrafted features derived from the final convolutional layer of the CNN.
 These features ($\mathbf{SNR}$, $\mathbf{waveform\ overlap}$, $\mathbf{variance}$, and $\mathbf{peak\ amplitude}$) capture statistical and waveform coherence properties between dual-detector data, enabling the RF classifier to establish robust decision boundaries.

-The key results of this paper are summarized as follows: \begin{enumerate} \item The CNN serves as an effective feature extractor.
+The key findings of this paper are summarized as follows: \begin{enumerate} \item The CNN serves as an effective feature extractor.
 Notably, although the baseline-CNN is trained exclusively on GW signals and noise, it is also capable of extracting useful information from glitches.
 This capability allows us to modify or retrain only the classifier layer on top of the pre-trained network for new tasks, thereby significantly reducing computational costs and training time while maintaining robust performance.

-\item The hand-crafted features demonstrate strong discriminative power across different data types.
+\item The handcrafted features demonstrate strong discriminative power across different data types.
 These features capture both statistical deviations and inter-detector matches, enabling the RF classifier to form more accurate decision boundaries.
-Feature importance analysis confirms that these hand-crafted features dominate the decision-making process, highlighting their critical role in improving model performance.
+Feature importance analysis confirms that these handcrafted features dominate the decision-making process, highlighting their critical role in improving model performance.

 \item The CNN-RF model demonstrates strong performance in processing long-duration data, achieving the highest sensitivity across all FAR levels compared to other models.
 At a FAR of 10 events per month, it achieves a relative improvement of over 21\% compared to the baseline-CNN and remains capable of detecting signals with the lowest injection SNR, whereas all other models fail to detect any signals under the same condition.